AssureeServices/Qlik-Sense-Extension-Reload-Button/readme.md

 # Reload Button

-Set a variable in Qliksense to true/false using button.
+Set a variable in Qliksense to reload the application.

 ## Table of Contents
 * [Screenshot](#screenshot)